 How Long Does It Take To Work?

 Because fat cells take time to grow, don’t expect to see results in a few days.
 Dr. Frank says it can take four to six weeks for Renuva to run its course, and depending on the treatment area and its size, a patient may need one to three series of injections.

 Let’s cut to the chase: Renuva is pricey compared to other fillers.
 While cost can vary based on location and the medical professional administering it, Dr. Frank says Renuva is around $3,500 a treatment.

 How Long Does Renuva Last?

-The cost of Renuva compared to other injectables might cause sticker shock, but in the long run, it’s a more affordable option for volume restoration compared to other fillers because the results are permanent.
+The cost of Renuva compared to other injectables might cause sticker shock, but in the long run, it’s a more affordable option for volume restoration compared to other fillers because the results can last up to 10 years.

 This is what makes Renuva a desirable alternative to autologous fat transfer.
 “Renuva can be an option for someone who has trauma to to a specific area of the body, like if someone has melanoma removed on their back,” Dr. Frank shares.
 “Bio-stimulants like Sculptra aren’t permanent, so you have to get the treatment every one or two years to maintain results.”